-While WordPress offers wonderful solutions for organizations looking to simplify and streamline their content strategy, there are definitely some maintenance considerations you should account for.
-If you are running the self-hosted version of WordPress, the core software behind WordPress is updated frequently.
-Most, if not all of these updates, address functionality improvements and security issues that have been revealed by the active community of developers who work with WordPress.
-Without these updates, websites can become slow, vulnerable to security breaches, or flat-out break.
+While WordPress is a wonderful solution for companies that are looking to simplify and streamline their content strategy, there are some maintenance considerations you should account for.
+If you are running the self-hosted version of WordPress, the core software is open-source and is updated frequently.
+These updates address bugs, improve functionality, and patch security issues.
+Without these updates, websites can become sluggish, vulnerable to security breaches, or no longer function as intended.

 Let’s take a look at how WordPress maintenance plans can help keep your website stable.